Skip to Main Content

 Vancouver style

+In the absence of formal recommendations from the NLM Style Guide, students and researchers can cite as personal communication.
 The NLM Style Guide recommends that personal communications are only cited in the text, and are not included in the reference list.
 Generally, the Vancouver referencing style uses numbered in-text citations, but for personal communications the advice is as follows:

 • provide information about the personal communication within the text